 Healthcare decisions made in the context of evidence-based practice must be adequately underpinned by proper informed consent.
-As set out in section 3.5 of the Code, the informed consent process includes a full and honest disclosure of the acceptable evidence supporting any proposed care.
+As set out in Section 4.2 of the Code, the informed consent process includes providing information on material risks and expected outcomes.

 Whilst lower forms of acceptable evidence may be adequate to support a well-constructed and controlled trial of clinical care for some conditions, clinical experience alone is rarely adequate to support clinical decision-making that is contrary to current acceptable evidence and/or best-practice approaches.
 Patient consent does not end a practitioner’s responsibilities to provide ethical and professional care consistent with the standards and expectations of the Board.

-Section 6.4 of the Code addresses the area of public health, and clearly states that, ‘Chiropractors have a responsibility to promote the health of the community through disease prevention and control, education and, where relevant, screening.’
+Section 6.3 of the Code addresses the area of public health, and clearly states that, ‘Practitioners have a responsibility to promote the health and the community through infection and disease prevention and control, education and, where relevant, screening.’

 Current acceptable evidence indicates that preventative measures such as vaccination are a cost effective and clinically effective public health procedure for certain viral and microbial diseases.

 Patients have the right to make their own health decisions, however they should be adequately informed about the benefits and risks to both the individual and the broader community associated with their health decisions.

 Chiropractors may often be asked to provide information not directly relevant to their competency or the scope of their practice; in such cases patients should be referred to a health professional with sufficient expertise in that field to address their questions or concerns.